Impact Medical Tutoring LLC

 I believe knowing the why is the best way to remember the what.
 Let's work together to help you achieve the very most you're capable of, and have fun doing it!

 I attended Kenyon College for undergrad, where I earned my bachelor's in chemistry with a minor in physics.
 I first became interested in teaching at Kenyon, where I worked for several years as a tutor for chemistry, physics, biology, and calculus.
-As I have progressed through medical school, my love for teaching has only grown.
+As I progressed through medical school, my love for teaching has only grown.
 In my studies, I used many types of resources and many review book series, and feel comfortable advising on which are best to use.
 My study strategies have enabled me to perform extremely well on the standardized USMLE and NBME exams, and I hope to help you do the same!

 I earned my bachelor's of science in physics and astronomy and a minor in biophysics before beginning medical school.
 I began tutoring in physics and organic chemistry during my time as an undergrad and hope to make teaching an important part of my future career.
 In my free time, I love sailing, backpacking, kayaking, and pretty much anything else outdoors.